dan-lovelace/reddit-theme-studio/README.md

 Log in to either the [Chrome Web Store](https://chrome.google.com/webstore/) (Manifest V3) or [Firefox Addon Hub](https://addons.mozilla.org/en-US/firefox/) (Manifest V2), upload the new version and submit for review.

+When complete, create a new release in GitHub with a tag that matches the new version (i.e. `v0.0.1`).
+Highlight changes under a "Changes" heading as seen in previous releases.